FAQs: HomeStyle Energy

 Delivery of HomeStyle Renovation loans continues to require special lender approval when the lender delivers loans to Fannie Mae prior to the completion of the renovation.

-• Q2.
+Q2.

 What types of improvements are eligible as energy-related improvements?

 Energy-related improvements may include improvements that either reduce a home’s energy or water usage, improve its efficiency and provide a renewable source of energy for the home, or create greater home resiliency against natural disasters.
 Energy-related improvements may also include repairs made to a home damaged by a natural disaster.
-Additional details on these types of improvements can be found in Selling Guide section B5-3.3-01.
+Additional details on these types of improvements can be found in the Selling Guide B5-3.3-01.

-• Q3.
+Q3.

 Is homeownership education required for mortgage qualification?